 Hofman's structures and compositions 'function' through an intimate process of 'internalizing' existing forms.
 They show us how rhythm, proportion and scale, with reality as an 'inspirational stopover', find their way into autonomous works.

-A monographic publication on Caroline Hofman, edited by Antoon Melissen, will be published in spring 2020.
+A monographic publication on Caroline Hofman, edited by Antoon Melissen, will be published in summer 2020.
 More information soon on this website.